 Additionally, some employers will pay their workers for job education and training programs offered by heavy equipment schools.

 A note for veterans: programs at some heavy equipment operator schools are eligible for veteran education benefits.
-Veterans may qualify for benefits under one or more programs, including the GI Bill, the Montgomery GI Bill, and the Post 9-11 GI Bill.
 Depending on your current service or veteran status, you may be eligible for a variety of types of education benefits while receiving training at a heavy equipment operator school, such as payment of tuition and fees, housing allowance, books and supplies, tutoring, moving costs, and more.
 Some benefits may extend to the veteran’s spouse and children as well.

 Accelerated Training and Career Services: